I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfwdmdevicegetwdfdevicehandle.md

 The WDM DEVICE_OBJECT structure that the driver specifies for the <i>DeviceObject</i> parameter must represent a device object that the calling driver created.
 For example, the structure cannot represent any of the WDM device objects that the driver specified in a previous call to <a href="..\wdfminiport\nf-wdfminiport-wdfdeviceminiportcreate.md">WdfDeviceMiniportCreate</a>.

-The following code example obtains a handle to the framework device object that is associated with a WDM device object that the calling driver created.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |